clearwater/octopress/source/_posts/2012-02-06-just-a-pretty-face.markdown

 {% img left /resources/fiskars_hole_punch.png Fiskars Hole Punch %}
 One thing that had me stuffed is how to punch a neat hole in the paper for the drive shaft.
-A standard hole-punch is too big and can't reach far enough from the edge of the paper.
+A standard hole-punch makes big holes and can't reach far enough from the edge of the paper.
 Drilling would leave messy edges.
 Scouring the aisles at Officeworks I found a
 [set of three eyelet setters](http://www.fiskarscraft.eu/Products/Craft/Punches/Eyelet-Setter/Eyelet-Setter-Pack) from Fiskars in the scrap-booking section.
 The hole punches use a crazy spring-driven hammer mechanism, so you can position them anywhere on the page, pull back the hammer, and smack, you have a hole.
-I was reckon I want a 3mm hole, and the middle size is 3.2mm (1/8").
+I reckon I want a 3mm hole, and the middle size is 3.2mm (1/8").
 The downside is the set of 3 cost about $25.
 Anyway they work a treat and now I have some crafty hole punches.